List of Teen Titans (TV series) characters: Dr. Light

-A recurring secondary villain in the series, Dr. Light—as his name implies—is a normal, powerless man who is often in use of a battle suit with offensive-capability light-energy weapons.
+A recurring secondary villain in the series, Doctor Light (voiced by Rodger Bumpass) is a powerless man who wields a battle suit with offensive-capability light-energy weapons.
 While the most common offensive use of his suits are the firing of laser beams, he can also generate tangible solid objects from light such as laser whips, fireballs, trapping orbs, and forcefields.